fardina13/assignment-7/README.md

-#Project Name- KeenKeeper
+Project Name- KeenKeeper

 Description - KeenKeepr is a simple and intuitive relationship management tool.
 It helps you stay consistent with the people who matter most by tracking your interactions and logging your communication history.

-##Technology I used-
+Technology I used-

-React.js - Frontend Library
+1.React.js - Frontend Library
-React Router - Navigation
+2.React Router - Navigation
-Tailwind CSS - Styling
+3.Tailwind CSS - Styling
-React Icons - Visual Elements
+4.React Icons - Visual Elements
-React Toastify - Notifications
+5.React Toastify - Notifications
-Local Storage - Browser-based Data Saving
+6.Local Storage - Browser-based Data Saving

-##Features of my project-
+Features of my project-

-Friend Tracking: View detailed profiles, connection goals, and "days since last contact."
+1.Friend Tracking: View detailed profiles, connection goals, and "days since last contact."
-Quick Logging: Instantly record calls, texts, or video chats with one click.
+2.Quick Logging: Instantly record calls, texts, or video chats with one click.
-Activity Timeline: A centralized history of all your interactions across the platform.
+3.Activity Timeline: A centralized history of all your interactions across the platform.
-Persistent Data: Uses localStorage to keep your history safe even after a page refresh.
+4.Persistent Data: Uses localStorage to keep your history safe even after a page refresh.
-Toast Notifications: Real-time feedback using React-Toastify when actions are completed.
+5.Toast Notifications: Real-time feedback using React-Toastify when actions are completed.